pmartinolli/OtSoCG/README.md

-# On the Shoulders of Cloud Giants: Citation Practices in the Tabletop Role-Playing Game Publishing Industry
+# On the Shoulders of Cloud Giants: Citation Practices in the Tabletop Role-Playing Game Publishing

 Combining Wikidata, SPARQL and R Studio to analyze the citation network of TTRPGs from 1974 to 2021.